What are the risks for pedestrians?

 Ask and discuss with the class their perceptions of the problems and risks that young people face when they are pedestrians.
 Probe factors such as gender, age, weather conditions, day of the week, month of the year, way to or from school, peer influences to act unsafely.

-Show students CrashStats, an online crash database available from www.vicroads.vic.gov.au (search for Crash Statistics and then launch the application).
+Show students CrashStats, an online crash database available from VicRoads (scroll down to Crash Statistics and then launch the application).
 Look at the statistics around pedestrian crashes in the local area or on a Victoria wide basis and ask students to discuss the statistics.